Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Architecture

 \subsection{Trainable Skip Connections}

 The original transformer decoder layer can only attend to the same encoder output, often from the last layer of the encoder.
-In contrast, CNN encoder-decoder architectures are often symmetric with skip connections between encoder and decoder layers, \eg, UNet~\cite{unet}.
-We hypothesize that in our asymmetrical design, skip-connections between transformer encoder and decoder can similarly be beneficial.
+In contrast, CNN encoder-decoder architectures are often symmetric with skip connections between encoder and decoder layers, \eg, UNet \citep{unet}.
+We hypothesize that in our design, skip-connections between transformer encoder and decoder can similarly be beneficial.
 To enable such skip connections, we propose a trainable skip connection module that learns how to assign encoder memory to the decoder layers.
+Specifically, for a transformer with $L_{enc}$ and $L_{dec}$ number of layers, we learn a linear layer with parameters $\mathbf{W} \in \mathbb{R}^{L_{enc} \times L_{dec}}$, such that: $\mathbf{Z}^l = \sum_{k=1}^{L_{enc}} \mathbf{W}_{l,k} \mathbf{H}^{k}_{enc}$, where $\mathbf{H}^{k}_{enc}$ is an encoder representation from layer $k$ and $\mathbf{Z}^l$ is the formed memory for decoder layer $l$.
+Note, the linearly formed memory cells are conditioned on, and different, for each individual decoder layer.
+We refer the reader to the Supplemental Section~\ref{sec:SupSkipConnections} for details and experiments that validate the effectiveness of this design and discuss efficiency.